His Majesty’s Lord-Lieutenant of a county is an Honorary Officer appointed by The King on the advice of the Prime Minister.

-Lady Clare, Countess of Euston, was appointed Lord-Lieutenant by Her Majesty The Queen in December 2014.
+Lady Clare, Countess of Euston, was appointed Lord-Lieutenant by Her Late Majesty The Queen in December 2014.
 She was born in Derbyshire and brought up in the Scottish borders.
 After being awarded a Masters degree in Modern History from London University she embarked upon a career in the voluntary sector.

 She has served as Vice-Chairman of the Mental Health Foundation and Chairman of the Foundation for People with Learning Difficulties.
 She is also a past Chairman of St Nicholas Hospice Care in Bury St Edmunds and a past Vice-Chairman of the Suffolk Community Foundation, and she was a Trustee of the Henry Smith Charity for 25 years.
 She served as High Sheriff of Suffolk in 2004/5 and as The Independent Chair of the Suffolk Strategic Partnership from 2005 to 2010.

 Lady Clare and her late husband James, Earl of Euston, have five children and nine grandchildren.
 She lives at Euston where she is a partner in the family’s farming business and takes a particular interest in breeding Red Poll cattle and Suffolk Punch horses on the Euston estate, where conservation of the countryside for the benefit of future generations lies at the heart of everything.

 Lord-Lieutenants normally serve until retirement at 75 years of age and are non-political permanent representatives of The Crown.
 They are responsible for all aspects of visits by members of the Royal Family to the county and represent Her Majesty at various events - where appropriate presenting awards to organisations and individuals on Her Majesty’s behalf.
 The Lord-Lieutenant advises on honours nominations and accepts suggestions for the attendance at Royal Garden Parties of individuals deserving recognition.